 When will Heartbound launch?

-We are hoping to fully finish and release Heartbound by early to mid 2018.
+We are hoping to fully finish and release Heartbound in 2018.
 Originally we wanted to finish and release the game by December 2017.

 Over the last year we've seen hundreds of pieces of fanart, thousands of videos, and watched the community grow from a seed to a sprawling forest full of amazing people.
 Heartbound has grown along with the community.
 We came up with new ideas, additional storylines, created hundreds of characters, and built worlds we never even knew existed in the beginning.
 Simply put, we are making a larger game than we originally planned to and we need more time to fully realize it.

 This does not in any way change our price for the finished game.
 We will still be selling Heartbound for 10$ on release.
 You can also watch our DevStream every weekday from 12-5PM PST and again from 9PM-2AM PST to see where we are in development.